Pseudohypoaldosteronism Type 2Symptoms, Doctors, Treatments, Advances & More

 Learn About Pseudohypoaldosteronism Type 2

-Takayasu Mori practices in Tokyo, Japan.
+Takayasu Mori practices practicing medicine in Tokyo, Japan.
 Mori is rated as an Elite expert by MediFind in the treatment of Pseudohypoaldosteronism Type 2.
-Their top areas of expertise are Pseudohypoaldosteronism Type 1, Pseudohypoaldosteronism Type 2, Thin Basement Membrane Nephropathy, Nephrectomy, and Liver Embolization.
+They are also highly rated in 24 other conditions, according to our data.
+Their clinical expertise encompasses Pseudohypoaldosteronism Type 1, Pseudohypoaldosteronism Type 2, Gitelman Syndrome, Nephrectomy, and Liver Embolization.

 Summary: Pseudohypoaldosteronism is a pathology affecting children under 6 months of age, little known but which can have serious consequences.
 There are no real figures on the prevalence of this pathology in France.
 The exact pathophysiology is not known and the management is not currently codified.
 This is why it is interesting to study this pathology and its treatment on a national scale in order to thi...